The Flemish Bond

 I started to love Dutchy’s after that.
 He offered three sessions every week and I took them all up.
 Other fights in life had brought me only trouble but Dutchy’s was a place to turn your anger into gold.
 Every dude that turned up for training was from a different clique but we all bowed down to the god of discipline.

 That discipline took a lot of forms not even related to boxing.
 We weren’t allowed to smoke or drink or eat pizza.
 He’d use forceps on your stomach.
 He whipped you with a skipping rope if you had any fat on you.
 If we wanted an energy snack it had to be sunflower seeds.
 Some days there was zero boxing and Dutchy had us laying bricks.
 We built something called a heat wall where the bricks face north to catch the sun so Ol’ Dutch could grow kumara around his house, which was on the same section as the gym.
 And he was proud, don’t get me wrong.
 For a few minutes a week he’d be all mushy, nuzzling your hair and telling you he loved you.
 Then he’d whack you in the guts for not standing up straight.

 I boxed all through 14, 15, 16.
 At 17 I was still going hard.
 Partly I was waiting for a chance to earn a one-on-one session with Dutchy on some rainy Friday night when he’d get all fatherly, dust off the camera and take a photo for the Wall of Fame.
 Dutchy didn’t give all the boys the honor of being photographed with their medals dangling between their pecs.
 His head was as banged-up as his ears and he’d go months forgetting to take a new photo before quietly leading a boy aside to arrange a photo sesh.
 Kom met mee, jongen, he’d always go.
 A few days later there’d be a picture of a boy on the wall, freckled with sweat, neck flared, chin upthrust.
 The heroes.
-The favourites.
+The favorites.
 I woulda given anything to have my picture on that wall.